Legal Financial Obligations.

 Crime Victim Penalty Assessment.

-Upon motion by the defendant, the court may waive or reduce the crime victim penalty assessment if the court finds that the defendant is indigent and lacks the future ability to pay.
+The crime victim penalty assessment is eliminated.
+Upon motion by the defendant, the court may waive or reduce any previously imposed crime victim penalty assessment if the court finds that the defendant is indigent and lacks the current or likely future ability to pay.
 Provisions indicating the crime victim penalty assessment may not be reduced, waived, or converted to community restitution hours are removed.

 DNA Database Fee.